Frank Lovejoy: Films

 Lovejoy mostly played supporting roles in films of the 1940s and 1950s.
 Appearing in movies such as Goodbye, My Fancy (1951) with Joan Crawford, and The Hitch-Hiker (1953) directed by Ida Lupino, Lovejoy was effective playing the movie's everyman in extraordinary situations.
 He was in several war movies, notably Stanley Kramer's Home of the Brave (1949), Breakthrough (1950), Joseph H. Lewis's Retreat, Hell!
 (1952) which portrayed the United States Marine Corps' withdrawal from the Chosin Reservoir (Changjin Reservoir) during the Korean War and as a Marine sergeant again in Beachhead (1954), and Strategic Air Command (1955) with James Stewart.

 In 1950, he had the lead role in Try and Get Me (aka Sound of Fury) as a struggling, out-of-work man who fell to crime to support his family; in a film noir combining crime and murder with social injustice, an irresponsible newspaper and equally criminal public mob reactions.
 In 1951, he had the title role in I Was a Communist for the FBI with co-stars Ron Hagerthy, Paul Picerni, and Philip Carey.

 Television

 Lovejoy starred in two short-run TV series, Man Against Crime and Meet McGraw.
-Episodes of these two series have never been released commercially on DVD or VHS and never aired as reruns.
-Meet McGraw episodes were screened at the Mid-Atlantic Nostalgia Convention.

 Lovejoy's final television performances include the episode "County General" (March 18, 1962) on the ABC series Bus Stop with Marilyn Maxwell in the role of Grace Sherwood.
 That same season, he appeared on the ABC crime drama Target: The Corruptors! about the efforts of a New York City reporter to expose organized crime.

 Personal life

-Lovejoy was first married to Frances Williams, but the couple divorced in the late 1930s.
-In 1940, Lovejoy married actress Joan Banks, with whom he had a son and a daughter.
-On October 2, 1962, Lovejoy died of a heart attack in his sleep at his residence in New York City.
-He and Joan at the time had been performing together in a New Jersey production of Gore Vidal's play The Best Man.
+In 1940, Lovejoy married actress Joan Banks, with whom he had daughter Judith and son Stephen.
+On October 2, 1962, Lovejoy died of a heart attack in his sleep at the Warwick Hotel in New York City.
+He and Banks at the time had been performing together in a New Jersey production of Gore Vidal's play The Best Man.